Logging v1.1.3

 parameters in the PostgreSQL configuration.
 The operator handles both the

-addition and removal of the library from shared_preload_libraries
+addition and removal of the library from shared_preload_libraries.

 Additionally, the operator manages the creation and removal of the PGAudit extension across all databases within the cluster.

-The following example demonstrates a PostgreSQL PGDGroup
+The following example demonstrates a PostgreSQL PGDGroup deployment with

 PGAudit enabled and configured: